Some Frequently Asked Questions about BBWAA voting:

 Is the voting secret?

 The BBWAA began releasing full voting results on its web site in 2012.
 Prior to that, voting information was provided, upon request, to members, and published on the web site in cases of high interest, like the 2010 AL Cy Young and 2010 AL MVP.
+You can also search public ballots by the name of the writer using our voter database.

 There seems to always be a debate about the definition of the MVP.
 What does the ballot say?